 Looking for Members

 Consider joining the High Bridge CERT Team; our Team is looking for new members.
-If you are a High Bridge resident, over the age of 18 and interested, call Gabi Oliver at 908-638-6455 or contact us via email for more information.
+If you are a High Bridge resident, over the age of 18 and interested, email Jon Conant at email@example.com for more information.
 At times of emergencies, every pair of hands counts.

 Recent events CERT participated in were the Soap Box Derby, the Spruce Run Triathlon, the Warming Center at the High Bridge Rescue Squad and other helpful services to residents after Hurricane Sandy, the search of a missing person, and the High Bridge tree lighting.